ki-editor/ki-editor/docs/src/normal-mode/actions/index.md

 ## Notes for reading

-1. When "selection" is mentioned, you should read it as "selection(s)", because these actions work with multi-cursors.
+1. When "selection" is mentioned, you should read it as "selection(s)", because these actions work with multiple cursors.

 ## Enter [insert mode](../../insert-mode/index.md)